The three demo APIs and their packs

 Try it (offline, right now):

-costql quote --pack packs/rickmorty_t1.json '{ character(id:"1"){ name } }'# -> total-only T1 result, high confidence: price (ceiling) + typical_price,# no breakdown/sharing sections.
+costql quote --pack packs/rickmorty_t1.json '{ character(id:"1"){ name } }'# -> total-only T1 result, high confidence: price (safe max) + typical_price,# no breakdown/sharing sections.
 That detail needs T2/T3 instrumentation

 costql quote --pack packs/rickmorty_t1.json \ '{ character(id:"1"){ episode{ characters{ name } } } }'# -> confidence: low.
 The character<->episode loop is cyclic; the price is a# structural ceiling with a "run it for the exact cost" caveatTMDB: the fully instrumented passthrough (T3)